chrysts/chrysts.github.io/index.md

 ## News
+- September 2022: Our CVPR 2021 paper with a title "On learning the geodesic path for incremental learning" won the Scientific Paper Challenge 2022 organized by Dolby Australia.
 - July 2022: You can call me Dr. Christian Simon now :)
 - June 2022: Our team (ORBITRON) won the few-shot learning competition in the [VizWiz](https://vizwiz.org/workshops/2022-workshop/) workshop.
 See the leaderboard of the ORBIT Few-Shot Object Recognition Challenge [HERE](https://eval.ai/web/challenges/challenge-page/1438/leaderboard/3580).
-You can check our published code [HERE](https://github.com/chrysts/ORBITRON_Subspace_ORBIT_challenge) and video presentation [HERE](https://www.youtube.com/watch?v=yfc7qI83eFY&t=249s).
+You can check our published code [HERE](https://github.com/chrysts/ORBITRON_Team_ORBIT_Challenge) and video presentation [HERE](https://www.youtube.com/watch?v=yfc7qI83eFY&t=249s).
 - March 2022: One paper is accepted to CVPR 2022, thanks to all co-authors and reviewers!